• 4000-km review

 I used my WR principally in March 2017 for a one-month ride in Morocco, researching new routes for my Morocco Overland guidebook.

 After 10 years with few changes, the WR250R is no longer listed on the Yamaha US 2018 line-up.
-It’s the same story in Australia so it could be the end of the line for the unique WR-R.
+It’s the same story in Australia so it’s the end of the line for the unique WR-R.

-• Vanned the WR to Malaga as I could not face crossing Spain and back.
+• Vanned the WR to Malaga as I couldn’t face crossing Spain and back

 • Need to cane it to press on (don’t recall CRF-L/KLX feeling the same)